yoonmoonsick/dnd2024/README.md

   - Blindfire ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Gunslinger_Blindfire.png?raw=true)
     - You can take a Bonus Action and expend one Risk Die to gain Blindsight with a range of 30 feet until the end of the current turn.
   - Dodge Roll ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Gunslinger_DodgeRoll.png?raw=true)
     - You can expend one Risk Die as a Bonus Action to move up to 15 feet and reload any Ranged weapon you are holding.
-This movement doesn’t provoke Opportunity Attacks and is unaffected by Difficult Terrain.
+This movement doesn't provoke Opportunity Attacks and is unaffected by Difficult Terrain.
   - Grazing Shot ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Gunslinger_GrazingShot.png?raw=true)
     - When you miss with a ranged attack roll using a weapon, you can expend one Risk Die to deal damage to that creature.
 You can only use this maneuver once per turn.
   - Maverick Spirit ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Gunslinger_MaverickSpirits.png?raw=true)
     - When you fail an Intelligence, Wisdom, or Charisma ability check or saving throw, you can expend one Risk Die to add it to the roll, potentially turning it into a success.
 You can only use this maneuver once per turn.
   - Skin of Your Teeth ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Gunslinger_SkinOfYourTeeth.png?raw=true)
-    - When a creature you can see hits you with an attack roll, you can take a Reaction and expend one Risk Die to dodge out of harm’s way.
+    - When a creature you can see hits you with an attack roll, you can take a Reaction and expend one Risk Die to dodge out of harm's way.
 Roll the die and add the number rolled to your AC against this attack, potentially causing it to miss.
 - Level 5: Gut Shot ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Gunslinger_GutShot.png?raw=true)
   - Whenever you score a Critical Hit against a Large or smaller creature with a ranged attack using a weapon, the projectile lodges itself in the target.
 For 1 minute, its Speed is halved and it has Disadvantage on attack rolls.
 - Level 9: Improved Critical Shot
   - Your attack rolls with Ranged weapons can score a Critical Hit on a roll of 18 or 20 on the d20.
 - Level 11: Overkill
-  - When you deal damage with a Ranged weapon, the target takes an extra 1d8 damage of the weapon’s type.
+  - When you deal damage with a Ranged weapon, the target takes an extra 1d8 damage of the weapon's type.

 ### Deadeye